andrewdalex/andrewdalex.github.io/pub/index.md

 My research interests broadly lie in the intersection of computer architecture and programming languages.
 I have worked on projects which involve applying program synthesis to hardware design and most recently on a compiler which targets matrix multiplication accelerators from general-purpose code.
 I presented my progress on this work at [PLArch '23](https://pldi23.sigplan.org/home/plarch-2023#program).

+In my free time I used to play a lot of rugby, including for the UCLA men's team.
+I now serve as an assistant coach for the UCSB rugby team and play golf and touch rugby.